Animesh420/NeighbourhoodMap/readme.md

 * **Customization**: Though the map, is implemented only for bangalore, yet it can be used to see other locations of cities, by maintaining correct data in the **config.js** file.

+* **Location List View**: In the sidebar, a location functionality is displayed using knockout JS and Google Map APIs.
+When clicked upon, the infoWindow displays the image ( if available ) and address of the location.
+**NOTE**: Clicking this will not trigger a request to the Foursquare API as API requests are limited.
+Only travel wishlist, can be used to see extra information.
+Additionally there is a filter functionality, to filter out locations.
+By default the locations are hard coded, but can also be read from a service.

 * **Map displays**: The map can be seen in dark mode, night mode and aqua display, to adjust better to people's preference.

 * Test data: If you have never been to Bangalore, you can try googling information, or here is a list of some of the places.